Sundae is an online marketplace that connects home sellers with real estate investors who purchase properties for cash.

 Depending on your timeline, you can request a closing date within as little as 10 days, or up to 60 days.

-However, unlike some cash buyer companies Sundae does not require investors to provide proof of funds or past purchases before their account is activated.
+Before real estate investors can access Sundae’s marketplace, they must go through an onboarding process that involves providing contact details and verifying their identity.
+However, unlike some auction platforms, Sundae does not require investors to provide proof of funds or past purchases before their account is activated.

 Finally, Sundae’s investors must abide by the company’s rules and processes.
 Any investor who attempts to reach out to a seller or drive by their property without permission will be dismissed from the platform.

-Overall, Sundae’s online reviews skew generally positive.
+Sundae’s online reviews are generally positive.

 Thomas K. says Sundae’s offers were more competitive than offers he received from other cash buyer companies.

-Listing With Sundae vs. Selling With an Agent
+Listing with Sundae vs. selling with an agent

 In general, listing your home on the open market will lead to the highest possible offer — sometimes above fair market value, if your property is in a seller’s market.

-With Sundae, you’ll be able to avoid making repairs, receive an offer with no contingencies, and close on your timeline.
+However, if your property is in very poor condition or you urgently need cash, Sundae offers homeowners in its service areas the best chance for a competitive off-market offer.
+With Sundae, you’ll also be able to avoid making repairs, receive an offer with no contingencies, and close on YOUR timeline.

 Best of all, sellers who list with Clever pay just $3,000 or 1% in listing fees — helping you save thousands AND ensuring you’ll get the best possible deal.

-4 Strategies for Selling Your House Fast: Need to sell ASAP?
+3 Ways to Sell Your House Fast: Need to sell ASAP?
 We gathered tried-and-true strategies for finding a buyer quickly.